Cheapest Car Insurance in Michigan

 Why Is Michigan Auto Insurance So High?

 Due to these unfortunate circumstances, the state adopted a no-fault law, requiring drivers to carry no-fault coverages on their insurance policies, like personal injury protection (PIP) and property protection insurance (PPI).
-PIP is a pricey coverage option, especially if you opt for a high PIP limit or unlimited PIP.
+PIP is a pricy coverage option, especially if you opt for a high PIP limit or unlimited PIP.

 The cheapest Michigan auto insurance policy will meet, but not exceed, the minimum legal requirements for car insurance in the state and have several discounts applied.
 This policy will include 50/100/10 in liability coverage, about $250,000 in PIP, and no more than $1 million in PPI, and will cost around $1,880 before any discounts are applied.
 Discounts may allow the policyholder to save up to 20% on their premiums.

-The Cheapest Full Coverage Insurance in Michigan
+The Cheapest Full Coverage Car Insurance in Michigan

 Cheap full coverage auto insurance in Michigan may sound like an oxymoron, but we assure you it isn’t.
 The best way to get the cheapest full coverage insurance in the state is to hunt for the insurer with the lowest base rates and the most available discounts.
-Here at Clovered, we recommend that drivers have a full coverage policy rather than a minimum coverage policy because we know it’s better to be safe than sorry.

-PLPD insurance in Michigan refers to personal liability and property damage insurance coverage.
+PLPD insurance, or personal liability and property damage insurance coverage, is a portion of your auto insurance policy.
 This is generally referred to as liability coverage, but some places in the state call it PLPD.
-While cheap PLPD would be an amount not exceeding 50/100/10, many people opt to carry more PLPD and instead carry the default limit of 250/500/10.
+While cheap PLPD auto insurance in Michigan would be an amount not exceeding 50/100/10, the legal minimum, many people opt to carry more PLPD and instead carry the default limit of 250/500/10.

-What Is Cheap No-Fault Insurance in Michigan?
+What Is the Cheapest No-Fault Car Insurance in Michigan?

-No-fault insurance in Michigan refers to PIP and PPI.
+No-fault insurance in Michigan refers to mandatory minimum limits of PIP and PPI required by state law.
 Both coverage types will cover the policyholder’s expenses accrued from an accident when invoked.
-When it comes to cheap car insurance, Michigan isn’t the best place to go, as PIP is generally the most expensive coverage policyholders will have on their auto insurance policy.
-However, since laws changed in 2020 and Michiganders are no longer required to have unlimited PIP, to get cheap no-fault insurance, Michigan residents may choose to lower their PIP limit.
+PIP isn’t cheap and is generally the most expensive coverage many policyholders will have on their auto insurance policy.
+Thus, cheap no-fault auto insurance in Michigan can be tough to find.

 While the lowest most people can lower their PIP limit is $250,000, those with Medicare or Medicaid health insurance may be eligible for lower limits or to opt out of PIP completely.
+Considering your options for low-cost no-fault insurance in Michigan may be an efficient way to lower your premiums.

 Who Has the Cheapest Car Insurance in Michigan?

-When looking for cheap insurance, Michigan may only have a few options, but the cheapest Michigan auto insurance policy will likely come from our partner, Geico, with discounts applied.
+The cheapest car insurance quotes in Michigan will likely come from a policy with our partner Geico, with discounts applied.
 Geico has some of the lowest car insurance base rates in the state and offers a wide selection of discounts, so you don’t have to sacrifice coverage or cost.

 Travelers, Progressive, USAA, and State Farm, are some of the best insurance companies in Michigan.
 Each of these companies offers policies at an average low base rate and offers discounts or savings programs to all their policyholders.
+But the answer to what is the cheapest car insurance company in Michigan?
+From our findings, it’s Geico.

 Rethink your auto insurance premium with a free quote from the nation's top companies.